-Shake is just smaller pieces of flower by definition, right?
+Shake is just smaller pieces of the flower by definition, right?
 Given this, if the nugs are of good quality, you can expect the same from the shake.
-Better yet, you can use it in plenty of ways, but stay calm, we will get to it in a moment.
+Better yet, you can use it in plenty of ways, but stay calm, we will get to that in a moment.

-For now, let’s see why some people throw daggers at shake.
+For now, let’s see why some people throw daggers at these pot crumbles.

 To begin with, shake can dry out much faster than your buds.
-If you store your stash for too long and you keep the shake at the very bottom of the jar, the material gains more surface area.
-This, in turn, makes it oxidize much faster than usually.
+If you store your stash for too long and you keep it at the very bottom of the jar, the material gains more surface area.
+This, in turn, makes it oxidize much faster than usual.

-Another problem with shake lies on the part of growers who try to pass of trim as shake.
-People use sometimes use these terms interchangeably, but shake is not trim, and trim isn’t shake.
+Another problem with shake lies on the part of growers who try to pass off trim as shake.
+People use sometimes use these terms interchangeably, but shake is not trim and vice versa.
 Trim is the useless plant matter that growers cut away from marijuana buds before the curing process.
-Smoking trim is a far cry from being pleasant, not to mention that it’s far less potent than actual shake.
+Smoking trim is a far cry from being pleasant, not to mention that it’s far less potent than shake.

 Last but not least, if you’re a medical patient, it’s of the utmost importance that you know what you’re consuming.
 Sometimes, shake is combined from different strains, and thus, it may affect patients differently.
-That being said, if you’re a medical marijuana patient, ask the dispensary for details in order to avoid a bad experience with shake.
+That being said, if you’re a medical marijuana patient, ask the dispensary for details in order to avoid a bad experience.

 Where to Find Shake?

 If you want to buy shake, you’re most likely to find it at medical dispensaries, especially ones that keep their buds in big jars.
 When budtenders shift the buds, bits of cannabis break off and remain at the bottom of each jar.
 Then, budtenders collect it and either sell it on its own or use it to make pre-rolled joints.